-The word ‘Organic’ refers to something that originates naturally or derived from the living matter.
-The organic farming is an ancient agricultural system which adopts an organic technique while using environmentally friendly pest management and biological fertilizers primarily derived from animal and plant waste and nitrogen-fixing crops.
+The word ‘Organic’ refers to something that originates naturally or derived from living matter.
+Organic farming is an ancient agricultural system that adopts an organic technique while using environmentally friendly pest management and biological fertilizers primarily derived from animal and plant waste and nitrogen-fixing crops.

-The organic agriculture is that kind of production management system which promotes and enhances agro-ecosystem health, including biodiversity, biological cycles and soil’s biological activity.
-This is accomplished by using on-farm agronomic, biological and mechanical methods in exclusion of all synthetic off-farm inputs.
+Organic agriculture is that kind of production management system which promotes and enhances agro-ecosystem health, including biodiversity, biological cycles, and soil’s biological activity.
+This is accomplished by using on-farm agronomic, biological, and mechanical methods in exclusion of all synthetic off-farm inputs.

 The main objective of organic farming is to produce a crop that has high nutritional value with a low or negligible amount of harmful substances.
-For this various method by which organic farming is practiced are as follows:
+The various methods of organic farming are practiced as follows:

 One of the best examples of natural soil improvement strategies is the use of the bacteria found in agricultural waste.
 These bacteria help make the soil nutrients more productive; even better than the liquid-containing chemicals and make the soil nutrients more effective for soil enhancement.

-3 Weed Management- Weeds are the unwanted plants that grow without sowing at any place in the agricultural fields and whose presence is more harmful than profit to the farmer is called weed.
-The organic farming focused on lowering of weed instead of obliterating it.
+3. Weed Management – Weeds are the unwanted plants that grow without sowing at any place in the agricultural fields and whose presence is more harmful than profit to the farmer is called weed.
+Organic farming focused on lowering weed instead of obliterating it.
 These weeds interfere with the productive and desirable plants in cropland and cause significant problems in non-cropped areas.